tuukkatoivonen/scrittabot/README.md

-# ZoeBot
+# ScrittaBot

-ZoeBot is a test platform for using large language models (LLMs) as agents executing multi-step actions.
+ScrittaBot is a test platform for using large language models (LLMs) as agents executing multi-step actions.
 It supports any LLM behind OpenAI-compatible API and provides a basic set of tools.
 Currently there are tools for chatting with